 The hard-working and dedicated US Staff who maintain the vision, train and supervise our Myanmar staff, raise the funds, and spread the word to continue Shanta’s important work

-Mike and his wife Tricia co-founded Shanta Foundation in 2006 and Mike has been the Executive Director since its inception.
+Mike and his wife Tricia co-founded Shanta Foundation in 2006 and Mike was the Executive Director from 2006-2018.
 As a psychotherapist in private practice since 1995, Mike specialized in working with couples and relationship issues.
 Prior to starting his practice, he was a member of the executive team of the Kripalu Center, the US’s largest residential wellness center.
 Mike enjoys all kinds of outdoor recreation, biking, travel and yoga.
 The adage that guides him is: “the whole world is one family.”
 Read the story of Mike & Tricia founding Shanta here.

 Amy Hartenstine - Director of Philanthropy

 Amy joined Shanta Foundation in 2014 with fifteen years of experience in nonprofit management, including developing and managing a national financial education program and coordinating volunteers and soliciting donations for a homeless shelter.
 From 2001-2003, Amy served as a Peace Corps Volunteer in Nepal, where she worked with the city mayor’s office to develop a youth volunteer program.
 Amy earned a Master’s degree in Nonprofit Management from Regis University and a B.S. in Human Ecology from Ohio State University.
 Amy and her husband, Curt, have two children.
 Amy enjoys camping, reading, and traveling.

 Nicole Fabrey - Marketing & Communications Coordinator